HCC in Medical Billing: What It Means, How It Works & 2026 RAF Scoring Guide

 What conditions qualify for HCC coding? +

-Chronic conditions such as diabetes, heart failure, COPD, chronic kidney disease (CKD), and cancer commonly qualify for HCC coding when properly documented.
+Chronic conditions such as diabetes, congestive heart failure, COPD, chronic kidney disease (CKD), cancer, and severe mental health conditions commonly qualify for HCC coding when properly documented.

 What is the difference between ICD-10 and HCC codes? +

-ICD-10 codes identify specific diagnoses, while HCC codes group those diagnoses into risk-adjusted categories used to calculate reimbursement levels.
+ICD-10 codes identify specific diagnoses, while HCC codes group those diagnoses into risk-adjusted categories used to calculate patient risk scores and reimbursement levels.

 Request for Information